-In addition, the Advisor has contractually agreed to reduce its management fees and/or absorb expenses of the Fund until at least October 18, 2018 to ensure that total annual fund operating expenses after fee waiver and/or expense reimbursement (excluding front-end or contingent deferred loads, Rule 12b-1 fees, shareholder servicing plan fees, acquired fund fees and expenses, taxes, leverage/borrowing interest, interest expense, dividends on securities sold short, brokerage or other transactional expenses and extraordinary expenses) will not exceed 1.75% of the daily average net assets of the Fund, subject to possible recoupment from the Fund in future years on a rolling three year basis (i.e. within three fiscal years after the fees have been waived or reimbursed), provided that the recoupment does not exceed the expense limitation in place (i) at the time such amounts were waived or reimbursed or (ii) at the time of the recoupment.
+In addition, the Advisor has contractually agreed to waive a portion or all of its management fees and reimburse Fund expenses until at least February 28, 2019, to ensure that Total Annual Fund Operating

+Expenses after fee waiver and/or expense reimbursement (excluding front-end or contingent deferred loads, Rule 12b-1 fees, shareholder servicing plan fees, acquired fund fees and expenses, taxes, leverage/borrowing interest, interest expense, dividends on securities sold short, brokerage or other transactional expenses and extraordinary expenses) will not exceed 1.75% of the daily average net assets of each share class of the Fund (the "Expense Cap").
+The Advisor may request recoupment of previously waived fees and reimbursed Fund expenses from the Fund for three years from the date they were waived or reimbursed, provided that after payment of the recoupment, the Total Annual Fund Operating Expenses do not exceed the lesser of the Expense Cap: (i) in effect at the time of the waiver or reimbursement; or (ii) in effect at the time of recoupment.

-A discussion regarding the Board's initial approval of the Investment Advisory Agreement will be available in the Fund's first semi-annual report to shareholders for the period ending April 30, 2017.
+A discussion regarding the Board's initial approval of the investment advisory agreement between the Advisor and the Trust, on behalf of the Fund, is available in the Fund's semi-annual report to shareholders for the period ended April 30, 2017.